 Q: My orchestral ballad sounds like generic stock music — fix?

 A: Suno defaults to a wash when no lead is named.
-Always say cello lead or oboe lead or female mezzo lead and reduce the rest of the orchestra to a pad.
+Always say cello lead, oboe lead, or female mezzo lead, put it near the front, and reduce the rest of the orchestra to a pad.

-Q: Can I get a real climax that doesn’t feel flat?
+Q: How do I get a real climax instead of a flat ending?

-A: Yes — write the climax in the prompt explicitly: climactic strings, timpani build, choir entering at final chorus.
-Suno biases flat unless instructed.
+A: Write the climax explicitly: climactic strings, timpani build, choir entering at final chorus.
+Suno biases toward flat dynamics unless instructed otherwise.

 Q: How do I avoid that “AI cinematic” sheen?